skrub-data/skrub/doc/modules/data_ops/basics/control_flow.rst

 We can achieve this by defining a function that contains the control flow logic we need, and decorating it with :func:`deferred`.
 This decorator defers the execution of the function: when we call it, it does not run immediately.
-Instead, it returns a Skrub DataOp that wraps the function call.
+Instead, it returns a skrub DataOp that wraps the function call.
 The original function is only executed when the DataOp is evaluated, and will return the result as a DataOp.

 >>> @skrub.deferred